JacobFV/multigraph-nn/README.md

 - dynamically restructure chain graphs (phrases and sentences) into thought graphs by autoencoding
 - managing a 7±2 element short-term memory grpah for RL agents
 - how to compress and uncompress a large graph into a smaller graph
+- learn optimal network topologies by optimizing the adjacency matrix

-Wouldn't it be cool to watch a string-like sentence graph fold onto itself into some complex looking thought graph?
+Wouldn't it be cool to watch a string-like sentence graph fold onto itself into some complex looking cognitive graph?

 What this is not
 - A framework for artificial general intelligence.
 It may be useful though